 Warning: I probably will get vulgar at some point.
 It's likely spoilered but read at your own risk.

-I'm NOT looking to continue the same conversation that Damariel (thankfully) closed - actually, I think there was an entire underlying conversation that was both ignored and not fully explored, which is how do we respectfully communicate across cultural lines both OOCly in Aetolia as well as out in our respective communities?
+the same conversation that Damariel (thankfully) closed - actually, I think there was an entire underlying conversation that was both ignored and not fully explored, which is how do we respectfully communicate across cultural lines both OOCly in Aetolia as well as out in our respective communities?
 Obviously this a very nuanced problem and addressing all of the intricacies of the issue is challenging, but let's do this.

+This is not a stage for people to vomit vitriol!
+If you're immature and/or a troll who can't/won't have a conversation pertaining to sociological/psychological/historical influences in and out of Aetolia then move the hell on, this conversation is not for you!
 Sociology and Social Work double major here, with a concentration in power and conflict.
 I also grew up in a multi-ethnic family.
 The man who raised me as his daughter is a Roman Catholic, Mexican, Black, and Native American man and my mother is a white and Native American Pentecostal woman.
 My ancestors walked in the trail of tears.
 My skin is white and I still have all the privileges that come with being white.
 I'm a Pansexual Buddhist, human.
 That's my lens in viewing this.
 I'm not telling you my identity as an appeal to authority, I'm letting you know the lens in which I'm viewing these issues.
 Consider yours as well.

 First Things First (regarding USA RL interaction):

--We have to recognize that there is a dominant culture and Master Narrative in the United States.
+We have to recognize that there is a dominant culture and Master Narrative in the United States.
+Remember when this happened?
+No?

-My point?
+I know you've heard about this shit.
+Hell, even this fits into the conversation My point?
 These people and their cultures were all considered 'other', or outside of the master collective.
 They're all reflections of something that is covertly (or overtly, depending on how you look at it) systemically WRONG in the US.
-This isn't just anecdotal; black men in the US make up 40% of incarcerated persons and 1 out of 3 black men will have some kind of run-in with the law, this is true for 1 out of 5 Hispanic/Latino men, while only 1 out of 10 white men will have this problem.
+This isn't just anecdotal; black men in the US make up 40% of incarcerated persons and

+There are some groups that are more privileged than others.
 Who's included in the MN?
 Well, who had the voting rights, the social power in their respective households, and positions in government since the country's conception?

 Straight